AmanDaVinci/meta-learning-few-shot-domain-adaptation/README.md

     ├── main_loop.py                    # Run model 3 times with different seeds
     └── requirements.txt                # Install for used packages

-    Note: folder with * and their subfolders are created automatically during run
+    Note: folders with * and their subfolders are created automatically during run